• Skip to primary navigation

 • Add fried paneer cubes.

-• Toss well and add 1 tbsp spring onion.
+• Toss well and add 1 tablespoon spring onion.

 • Toss well and switch off.